 Task Lighting Buyer's Guide Page 13

 Selecting the right task light for your needs requires a few simple considerations.
-In this guide you will learn about the different types of lamps, understanding brightness and lumens, and useful features that are distinctive to your task lighting needs.
+In this guide you will learn about the different types of lamps, understanding brightness and lumens, and useful features that are distinctive to your task & desk lighting needs.

-Consider This When Shopping for Task Lighting
+Task Lamps for Sale: Consider This When Shopping for Task Lighting

 - Design.
 Be sure to consider the intended use when selecting a task lamp.
 Will you be adjusting the lamp frequently?
-Also consider size.
+Also, consider size.
 Select the proper size lamp for the job.
 Task lamps come in a wide variety of sizes, and the right size can make all the difference for your individual needs.

 - Bulb Type.
 Most task lamps offer clean bright light which may be directed in most any direction.
-LED, halogen, and CFL & full spectrum are popular varieties of lighting types that each have unique light characteristics.
-LED and CFL offer higher contrasting cool light, while incandescent and halogen light casts a warmer, lower contrasting light, which is more suitable to illuminating skin tones than to task work.
+LED, halogen, and CFL & full spectrum are popular varieties of lighting types that each has unique light characteristics.
+LED and CFL offer higher contrasting cool light, while incandescent and halogen light cast a warmer, lower contrasting light, which is more suitable to illuminating skin tones than to task work.

 - Style.
 Who says functional can't be attractive?
 Task lamps come in a wide range of styles, from modern to vintage-inspired.
 Finding the right one should be an easy task.

 - Specialty.
 Every task has specific and varied needs.
 We offer lighting solutions for just about any purpose you require.
 Flexibility, reach, magnification, and ease of adjustment are all important considerations to take into account.

 - Your Age.
 You read that right, age is a top consideration when considering the right amount of lighting for a task.
 Once you reach your 60's, your eyes are typically 8 times worse than someone in their 20's.
 This means that older eyes need more light to achieve the same results.

 What light bulb type is best for tasks?